New poll could curb Berlusconi's temptation to sink government

-ROME (Reuters) - An opinion poll on Monday showed Silvio Berlusconi’s party falling behind its center-left rivals and could undermine the media tycoon’s temptation to bring down Italy’s shaky coalition government over his tax fraud conviction.
+ROME, Sept 16 (Reuters) - An opinion poll on Monday showed Silvio Berlusconi’s party falling behind its centre-left rivals and could undermine the media tycoon’s temptation to bring down Italy’s shaky coalition government over his tax fraud conviction.

 Allies of Berlusconi, 76, have been threatening for weeks to bring down the left-right coalition of premier Enrico Letta if a Senate committee meeting this week votes to bar him from parliament.